 If you are getting familiar with the use of Adobe Audiotion, this blog is for you!
 We will talk about How to Improve Audio Quality with Adobe Audition.
 Follow our step-by-step guide and take your audio quality to the next level.

 How to Improve Audio Quality with Adobe Audition

-Today we’re not going to touch upon the recording part, but we’ll focus on the simple editing techniques and especially how to improve your audio auality with Adobe Audition.
+Today we’re not going to touch upon the recording part, but we’ll focus on the simple editing techniques in Adobe Audition.
 And if you use free software like Audacity – you can still follow along, since the procedures are almost the same.
 However, if something doesn’t match, take a look at this article on How to Improve Audio Quality with Audacity.

 We assume, that your recording is of decent quality with no major problems.
-And in case you’re just about to record something, be sure to skim through our post on how to improve your audio quality and optimise the transcription of speech to text for some tips.
+And in case you’re just about to record something, be sure to skim through our post on how to improve your audio quality and optimize the transcription of speech to text for some tips.

 You might be wondering why it is important to have the highest quality of audio possible.
 Let us give you a few benefits:

 - Better comprehension: Clear audio helps the understanding of the video, it increases comprehension, thus it creates a better experience for your audience.
 On the contrary, when the audio quality is poor, it might lead to the viewers not watching your it at all.

 - Reach a wider audience: High audio quality is especially beneficial, when people with different native languages are watching your video.
 Providing a high audio quality will ensure that people from different backgrounds also understand and interact with your video.

 - Makes transcription easier: Transcribing your video has several benefits, such as increased accessibility and better SEO performance.
 Did you know that a high audio quality results in more accurate transcription?
 Amberscript’s machine-made service for instance, can create up to 85% accurate transcripts, when the quality of the audio is high.